Transforming the Treatment of Cancer, Metaplasia and Inflammatory Diseases

 Dr. Frank McKeon, Ph.D.

-Dr. McKeon is a Professor in Department of Biology and Biochemistry at the University of Houston, and is the Director of Somatic Stem Cell Center at UH, as well as a CPRIT Established Investigator in Cancer Research.
+Dr. McKeon is a Professor in the Department of Biology and Biochemistry at the University of Houston and is the Director of Somatic Stem Cell Center at UH, as well as a CPRIT Established Investigator in Cancer Research.
+Frank was previously a Professor at Harvard Medical School for 23 years.

 Dr. McKeon also serves as the Interim Chief Scientific Officer.

-Richard Russell is a co-founder and the Chief Executive Officer.
+Richard Russell is the Chief Executive Officer.
 Rick has more than 20 years of experience leading organizations both in the clinical and commercial stages.
-He currently serves as Board Chairman for Windgap Medical and on the board of directors of MassBio and the South Shore Health and Hospital Foundation.
+He currently serves as Executive Board Chairman for Windgap Medical and on the board of the South Shore Health and Hospital Foundation.
+He previously served as a member of the board of MassBio from 2012-2022.

-Joseph Suarez is a co-founder and Chief Financial Officer, and is experienced in leading strategy, business operations, finance, human resources and information technology.
+Joseph Suarez is the Chief Financial Officer, and is experienced in leading strategy, business operations, finance, human resources and information technology.

-We have created a robust development pipeline based on our unique discoveries and expect to have INDs submitted for Barretts Esophagus, Esophageal Cancer and Crohn’s Disease in the next 12-24 months.
+We have created a robust development pipeline based on our unique discoveries and expect to have an IND submitted for Gastric Cancer in the next 24 months.

 Tap image to expand.